 PM Modi, Xi Jinping to come face to face twice in November

-New Delhi, Oct 19: Prime Minister Narendra Modi will come face to face with Chinese president, Xi Jinping and Pakistan Prime Minister, Imran Khan at the SCO summit which Russia will host virtually on November 10.
+New Delhi, Oct 19: Prime Minister Narendra Modi will come face to face with Chinese President, Xi Jinping and Pakistan Prime Minister, Imran Khan at the SCO summit which Russia will host virtually on November 10.

 PM Modi and Jinping will also come face to face at the BRICS virtual summit on November 17.
 The SCO is a more important forum for India to underscore concerns about terrorism and also the need to respect regional integrity and sovereignty.
 The summit on November 10 will be the first time that PM Modi and Xi would come face to face since the border tensions between the two countries began in May.